rabbitmq/rabbitmq-website/site/web-stomp.md

 Note that port, certfile, keyfile and password are all mandatory.
 See the [webserver documentation](https://github.com/rabbitmq/cowboy/blob/4b93c2d19a10e5d9cee207038103bb83f1ab9436/src/cowboy_ssl_transport.erl#L40) for details about accepted parameters.

-RabbitMQ-Web-Stomp uses the Cowboy web server under the hood.
+The Web STOMP uses the Cowboy web server under the hood.
 Cowboy provides [a number of options](http://ninenines.eu/docs/en/cowboy/1.0/manual/cowboy_protocol/) that can be used to customize the behavior of the server.
 You can specify those in the Web-Stomp plugin documentation, in